 I know there are lots and lots of opinions about BLW so definitely do your research before you decide.
-And if you’re still not clear if this is something that fits you and your baby, I would suggest to at least try it out for a couple of days.
+And if you’re still not clear if this is something that fits you and your baby, I would suggest at least trying it out for a couple of days.

 That’s what I did too.
 I was soooo skeptical and wasn’t sure if it would be the right fit for us.
 But I am so happy that I decided to try it.